harddrive01/cfx-server-data/README.md

 *make or join a crew, then follow the rules of engagement and arrange structured pvp

 server ip:

 discord:

+if you want to make a crew you can have your own voice and text channel on the discord :)

 i'll make the best effort to make sure the server is fast and that the community comes first, lets have fun wit' a capital F daaaawg